agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :param global_state_dim: The dimension of the global state.
   :type global_state_dim: int
   :param representation: The representation module.
-  :type representation: tk.Model
+  :type representation: Module
   :param utility: The utility module used to calculate the utility values.
-  :type utility: tk.Model
+  :type utility: Module
   :param payoffs: The payoffs module used to calculate the payoffs between agents.
-  :type payoffs: tk.Model
+  :type payoffs: Module
   :param hidden_size_bias: The sizes of the bias hidden layer.
   :type hidden_size_bias: list
   :param normalize: The method of normalization.
-  :type normalize: tk.Model
+  :type normalize: Module
   :param initialize: The initialization for the parameters of the networks.
   :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: tk.Model
+  :type activation: Module
   :param device: The calculating device.
   :type device: str